Last updated: April 1, 2021

 You do not have to be a full-time athlete to take part in physical activity.
 Just a few simple changes can make a difference in one’s overall health, and you might even lose a few unflattering pounds in the process.

-Exercise Aspects of Obesity Treatment - a review of the negative impact of obesity, heart disease risk factors, and the treatment of obesity
+The effects of exercise and physical activity on weight loss and maintenance - a review of the negative impact of obesity, heart disease risk factors, and the treatment of obesity

 Often, people who are overweight have a low sense of self-esteem.
 Exercising might be a little bit embarrassing or awkward.